Responsible Care (RC) Activities

 - Responsible Care (RC) Activities >

 - Environment Safety and Climate Change Strategy >

 Reduction of Greenhouse Gas Emissions

-Calculation of Scope 3 Emissions: Indirect Emissions of Greenhouse Gas (GHG) via the Supply Chain
+Scope 3: Indirect Emissions of GHG via the Supply Chain

 To discover our GHG emissions throughout the supply chain, from the purchase of raw materials to use and disposal by customers, we calculated our indirect GHG emissions via the supply chain (Scope 3) in addition to our direct GHG emissions (Scope 1) and indirect emissions derived from energy (Scope 2).
 We also participated in the Ministry of the Environment’s SC (Supply Chain) emissions calculation support project, and the results of these initiatives are available on the Green Value Chain Platform website at https://www.env.go.jp/earth/ondanka/supply_chain/gvc/en/.
 Scope 3 was calculated and found to be accounted for 62% of purchased products and services.